C++98 Function Interfaces: Overloading and Default Parameters

 // 实现

-}The compiler will immediately give you a redefinition of default arguments error.
-This trap is very common among beginners—"writing default values in the declaration and then writing them again in the definition"—and the error message is sometimes not very intuitive, making it quite tedious to track down.
+}The compiler will directly throw a "redefinition of default argument" error.
+This is a very common pitfall for beginners—writing a default value in the declaration and then writing it again in the definition—and the error message is sometimes not so intuitive, making it quite tricky to locate.

-In embedded development, default arguments are particularly well-suited for "configuration-type interfaces" and "initialization functions."
-Peripherals like SPI, I2C, and timers often have a set of "recommended configurations," and only in rare cases do they need to be fully customized.
-Through default arguments, the most common usage becomes almost zero-burden:
+In embedded development, default parameters are particularly well-suited for "configuration interfaces" and "initialization functions".
+Peripherals like SPI, I2C, and timers usually have a "recommended configuration", and full customization is only needed in rare cases.
+With default parameters, the most common usage comes with almost zero overhead:

 // SPI 初始化:频率必须指定,其他参数几乎不变